-- Phase 2: Virtual reality optimized and customized with artificial intelligence (VR + AI)
+- Phase 2: Immersive VR optimized and customized with artificial intelligence (VR + AI)

-- Phase 3: Virtual reality optimized and customized with artificial intelligence, combined with a direct neural interface between our brains and computers (VR + AI + BMI)
+- Phase 3: Immersive VR optimized and customized with artificial intelligence, combined with direct brain-computer interface (VR + AI + BMI)

 “Phase 4” would imply full-blown posthumanism.
 This would be an era dominated by non-biological sentient, intelligent entities.
 These entities will not be extrapolations of a human brain, but will be an entirely digital substrate.
 This essay will only be covering the “transhuman transition” from Phases 1, 2 and 3.